top of page

 Why Revocable Living Trusts Are Popular in California

-In California, probate is expensive and slow.
-Court fees and attorney costs are tied to the value of the estate, not the complexity.
-Because of this, many California residents use revocable living trusts to avoid probate altogether.
+Because of that structure, many California residents use properly funded revocable living trusts to simplify administration and reduce exposure to court delays and public filings.
 If you live in California, our page on California living trusts explains why trusts are so commonly used.

 Final Takeaway